Yoga is a system of practices involving mind, body and spirit which has evolved over several thousand years in India.

 Students are taught awareness of posture and alignment starting with standing poses to build strength, flexibility and stability; progressing on to forward bends, twists, back bends and inversions in a systematic way.
 The system promotes calmness of mind as well as flexibility and strength of body, assisting in dealing with physical and mental conditions and the stresses of daily life.

-Props (blankets, blocks, straps, etc.), individual guidance and adjustment are used to accomodate each persons needs, so that differing needs and abilities are catered for.
+Props (blankets, blocks, straps, etc.), individual guidance and adjustment are used to accommodate each persons needs, so that differing needs and abilities are catered for.
 The method also caters for all ages.
 Sequencing postures and holding postures for significant time are also features of Iyengar Yoga.

-Body awareness and mindfullness are used to avoid injury and to work with injuries or ailments.
+Body awareness and mindfullness are used to avoid injury and to work with injuries or ailments